-Norms and standards are essential for trade facilitation and for modernizing Customs procedures.
-As international trade involves many stakeholders in different countries, with different cultures and different languages, all these stakeholders need to be able to exchange trade-related data quickly and efficiently.
-Having a common data model is key to achieving smooth data interchange between systems in an automated environment.
+Norms and standards are essential for trade facilitation and for modernizing customs procedures.
+As international trade involves a plethora of global stakeholders, from diverse cultures and backgrounds, the exchange of quick and effective trade-related data is a vital necessity.
+For this reason, a common data model is key to achieving efficient data interchange between systems in an automated environment.

-Promoting and implementing such standards are among the main missions of the ASYCUDA Programme.
-ASYCUDA participates in various working groups and organizations working on standardization and is particularly involved with the World Customs Organization (WCO) working group on the Data Model.
+Promoting and implementing such standards are among the main aims of the ASYCUDA Programme.
+ASYCUDA participates in various working groups, collaborating with organizations working on standardization, and is particularly involved with the World Customs Organization (WCO) working group on the data model.

-The main objective of the WCO Data Model is to define a set of standardized data usable by both Customs administrations and trade operators, for electronic data exchange within the Customs clearance process (manifest, declarations, etc.).
+The main objective of the WCO data model is to define a set of standardized data usable by both customs administrations and trade operators, for electronic data exchange within the customs clearance process (manifest, declarations, etc.).
 The latest data model release is version 3.

-Regarding the compatibility of the ASYCUDA system with the WCO Data Model, a detailed description of the ASYCUDA database – including cargo manifest, BLA/AWB, customs declaration for import, export and suspense regimes – was submitted to WCO, which has concluded that th system complies with the WCO Data Model.
+A detailed description of the ASYCUDA database (including cargo manifest, BLA/AWB, customs declaration for import, export and suspense regimes) was submitted to WCO, which has concluded that the ASYCUDA system is compatible with the WCO data model.
 The new e-documents being developed by UNCTAD in ASYCUDA, e.g. the phytosanitary certificate, will be subjected to the same compliance mechanism.